zhupig0501/ML-MNL/README.md

 8. **training_function_real_data.py** contains the process of training and testing choice models (DeepFM, DeepFM-a, MNL, MMNL and Exponomial Choice Model).
 ### Dataset Description
 This repository contains synthetic data based on real airline data.
 The data is split into two CSV files:
 1. **training_data.csv**: This file is intended for training purposes and contains transaction data for 20,000 assortments.
-Each assortment includes a varying number of products, ranging from 5 to 30 items per assortment.
+Each assortment includes a varying number of products, ranging from 5 to 30 products per assortment.
 2. **test_data.csv**: This file is designed for testing and includes transaction data for 10,000 assortments.
 Similar to the training data, each assortment in this file contains between 5 to 30 products.

 Both datasets have been carefully synthesized to reflect realistic transaction patterns based on genuine airline data.
 They are ideal for modeling and analysis tasks related to airline operations and customer behavior.